If you have any questions or concerns about FWS, please feel free to contact the FWS Office at FWS@uky.edu.

 How to Apply for FWS

-Complete the Federal Application for Federal Student Aid (FAFSA) and indicate your interest in Federal Work Study (FWS).
+Complete the Federal Application for Federal Student Aid (FAFSA) and all requested documents as communicated through UK's myUK portal.
 If eligible, your FWS award will be included in your financial aid package.
 If you have already accepted Federal Work Study as part of your financial aid package, you can search for jobs here.

 Earnings

 Earnings through FWS vary with the amount of your FWS award, the pay rate, and the hours you can work.
 Salaries start at $12.00/hour and range upward according to the position classification, and/or whether the job is on campus or off campus.
 Most students work ten to twenty hours a week.
 Employers usually prefer students to work three or more consecutive hours depending on their class schedules.
-You will receive FWS pay via direct deposit every two weeks according to the number of hours worked and submitted to the FWS Office.
+You will receive FWS pay via direct deposit every two weeks according to the number of hours worked, time approved by FWS Supervisor, and submitted to the FWS Office.
 FWS earnings do not directly credit a student's billing statement for university charges.

 Community Service Jobs